American Politics Major

 Complementary Support Courses

-AP cadets also choose three Complementary Support Courses (CSCs) in order to develop their academic breadth outside of the field of political science.
-These classes are normally taken in a cadet's Cow or Firstie year.
-Options include courses in the field of Economics, Psychology, Management, History, English, Geography, Law, and Mathematics, among others.
+AP cadets also choose three complementary support courses (CSCs) to develop their academic breadth outside of the field of political science.
+These classes are normally taken in a cadet's cow or firstie year.
+Options include courses in economics, psychology, management, history, English, geography, law, and mathematics, among others.

-For a list of possible CSC courses, please check the American Politics Major entry in the Redbook.
-Courses not on the list of CSCs in the Redbook may still qualify for credit.
+For a list of possible CSC courses, please check the American Politics Major curriculum in the Redbook.
+Courses not on the CSC list in the Redbook may still qualify for credit.

 Interested in the major but not sure how to build your academic program?
 Check out our links below for more detailed information on what it’s like to study American politics: